Tu Jhoothi Main Makkaar: Plot

-Sometime later, they meet again at Kinchi's baby shower.
-Tinni's foot is injured while dancing at the function and Mickey along with his family care for her, which makes her realize the value of living together as a family.
-Mickey's niece Chhoti, while talking to Tinni, blurts out a unique phrase that she heard from Mickey that causes Tinni to realize that the breakup consultant was in fact Mickey.
-She confronts him about it and says that she is disappointed as even after knowing the truth, he did not try to sort out the matter with her and that she still loves him.
-She says that she would be permanently leaving for London and heads to the airport.
-Mickey's family advises him to not let her go by compromising his love for them.
-Mickey, along with his whole family rush to the airport to stop Tinni and reach her just as she is about to board the flight.
-She tries to make Mickey take the oath he made her take and then Mickey proposes to her to marry Mickey and she accepts.
-They both get married and live happily together as a family.
+Sometime later, Mickey and Tinni meet again at Kinchi's baby shower.
+Tinni's foot is injured while dancing at the function and Mickey, along with his family, take care for her, which makes Tinni realise the value of living together as a family.
+Mickey's niece Chhoti, while talking to Tinni, blurts out a unique phrase that she heard from Mickey that causes Tinni to realise that the break-up consultant was Mickey.

+Tinni confronts Mickey about it and says that she is disappointed as even after knowing the truth, Mickey did not try to sort out the matter with her and that she still loves him.
+Tinni says that she would be permanently leaving for London and heads to the airport.
+Mickey's family advises him not to leave her by compromising his love for them.
+Along with his whole family, Mickey rushes to the airport to stop Tinni and reach her just as she is about to board the flight.
+Mickey and Tinni propose to each other, where they get married and live happily together as a family.